 Craig J. Ostler, “Baptism,” in The Book of Mormon and the Message of the Four Gospels, ed.
-Ray L. Huntington and Terry B. Ball (Provo, UT: Religious Studies Center, Brigham Young University), 139–57.
+Ray L. Huntington and Terry B. Ball (Religious Studies Center, Brigham Young University; Salt Lake City: Deseret Book, 2001), 139–57.

-Craig J. Ostler was an assistant professor of Church history and doctrine at Brigham Young University when this was published.
+Craig J. Ostler was an assistant professor of Church history and doctrine at Brigham Young University when this was published in 2001.

 The Book of Mormon clarifies the doctrine of baptism taught in the New Testament.
 It teaches that baptism was required and practiced before Christ’s ministry, and that after repentance and baptism by water comes a baptism by fire-a cleansing and sanctification by the Holy Ghost.
 From the Book of Mormon we also learn that Christ’s baptism was part of his mission in mortality, and that it provided a model of humility and obedience.
 Through the baptismal covenant, Gentiles can become part of the house of Israel.
 It is the gateway to membership in the Church of Jesus Christ.
 The Book of Mormon also links baptism to the sacrament and teaches that little children do not need to be baptized.